Roads Task Force

 Offering an efficient and effective road network is essential to support London’s continuing success as a vibrant and internationally competitive city.
 With the forecasted population increase, our road network will suffer from more congestion, worsening reliability and a declining environmental and safety performance if we do not take action.

-The Roads Task Force, a key election pledge by the Mayor, is looking at how TfL and the boroughs could redesign gyratories and congestion blackspots, make journeys more reliable, and continue to make roads safer for all users.
-It is also looking at how the road network could better serve local communities, helping to transform the urban realm, cut pollution and ease congestion across the capital.
+The RTF looked at how TfL and the boroughs could redesign gyratories and congestion blackspots, make journeys more reliable and continue to make roads safer for all users.
+It also looked at how the road network could better serve local communities, helping to transform the urban realm, cut pollution and ease congestion across the capital.

 The RTF report set out a clear vision of ‘world-class streets and roads in London, fit for the future’.
 Supporting that vision is a strategic framework, which recognises the many different functions our streets and public spaces perform.
 It highlights the need to address congestion and meet growth while accommodating more walking and cycling, and improving public spaces.
 And it notes the importance of a longer-term strategy for investment in London’s roads to achieve this.

 The Mayor and TfL are now working closely with the RTF to address the challenges and deliver the vision.
 That’s why an unparalleled £4bn of investment in London’s roads over the next ten years has been identified.
 This represents a wholesale upgrade of the road network with solutions appropriate to the locality.

 The final report and TfL's response can be found here.

 Making our streets safe for all who use them is essential to improving life in the capital.
 This is why in 2013 the Mayor and TfL published Safe Streets for London – an ambitious and comprehensive plan to make the roads safer for everyone who uses them.